What is a VPN? How VPNs Work

 How Does a VPN Work?

-• Your device connects to a VPN server — The VPN app on your device initiates a connection to a VPN server and establishes an encrypted tunnel.
-This happens in the background, usually in just a few seconds.
-Modern protocols like WireGuard can establish connections in milliseconds.
+The process behind a VPN is straightforward, even though the technology is sophisticated.
+When you connect, the VPN app on your device initiates a connection to a VPN server and establishes an encrypted tunnel.
+This happens in the background, usually in just a few seconds — modern protocols like WireGuard can establish connections in milliseconds.

-• Websites see the VPN server's IP address — When your traffic exits the VPN server and reaches the open internet, it carries the server's IP address instead of yours.
-The website or service you are visiting has no way to determine your real IP address or physical location.
+Once the tunnel is active, every packet of data leaving your device is encrypted and sent through the VPN server before reaching its destination.
+This includes web browsing, email, file transfers, video calls, and any other network activity.
+When your traffic exits the VPN server and reaches the open internet, it carries the server's IP address instead of yours — the website or service you are visiting has no way to determine your real IP address or physical location.

-The encryption and decryption happen automatically.
-Modern VPN protocols like WireGuard handle all of the cryptographic operations at the system level, which means the performance impact is minimal and the connection is fast enough for everyday use including video streaming and large file transfers.
+The process works in both directions.
+Data coming back from the website is received by the VPN server, encrypted, and sent back through the tunnel to your device.
+The entire round trip is protected.
+The encryption and decryption happen automatically — modern VPN protocols like WireGuard handle all of the cryptographic operations at the system level, which means the performance impact is minimal and the connection is fast enough for everyday use including video streaming and large file transfers.

 Types of VPNs